Golf industry marketing and advertising (a case study)

-Let me tell you about a business transformation.
+Let me tell you a success story from the golf industry.
 Not a rags-to-riches thing, but a success story, nonetheless.

 It began back in the golden age of golf, when Johnny Miller and Jack Nicklaus were battling with even older greats like Arnold Palmer and Sam Snead.